daisychennn/group_project/README.md

-# lab-5
+# group-project
-this is our program that asks for your favorite number and name and combines them.
+This is our program that asks the user for their favorite number and their name.
+It takes the user's imput to the two questions and combines them into one statement.

+In order to install our software, you can use the command git clone followed by the URL of the repository on JupyterLab.